Bloodhound: Training

-It is generally agreed that the basis of initial training is to make the experience enjoyable for the puppy or young hound to keep its enthusiasm high.
-Whitney preferred waiting till the hound is 18 months old, to start training, but others start as young as possible; say, three months.
+It is generally agreed that the basis of initial training is to make the experience enjoyable for the puppy or young hound to keep their enthusiasm high.
+Whitney preferred waiting until the hound is 18 months old, to start training, but others start as young as possible; say, three months.
 Training can be started by running short trails on a family member whom the puppy sees walk away, at first remaining visible, and later going out of sight.
-Even though familiar with the scent of the 'runner', it can be given a scent article to sniff, and given the command to follow.
-It can also be introduced to the tracking harness, which is put on just before the trail starts, and removed as soon as it is finished.
+Even though familiar with the scent of the 'runner', the dog can be given a scent article to sniff, and given the command to follow.
+The dog can also be introduced to the tracking harness, which is put on just before the trail starts, and removed as soon as it is finished.
 On reaching the runner, the puppy is given lavish praise and perhaps a reward.
-Generally in training, the handler must know exactly where the runner went, so that he does not encourage the hound when it is wrong, or 'correct' it when it is on the scent, but he should not be too ready with his corrections if the hound goes astray, or it may come to rely on him.
-He should give the hound time to realise its mistake and put itself right, if possible.
-As training progresses the handler learns to 'read' his hound's behaviour.
-The hound must trust its nose and the handler must trust the hound.
+Generally in training, the handler must know exactly where the runner went, so that the handler does not encourage the hound to go the wrong way, or 'correct' the hound when the hound is on the scent; however, the handler should not be too ready with corrections if the hound goes astray, or the hound may come to rely on the handler too much.
+The handler should give the hound time to realise their mistake and put themselves right, if possible.
+As training progresses the handler learns to 'read' the hound's behaviour.
+The hound must trust their own nose and the handler must trust the hound.
 From early hot trails on a familiar person, the young hound progresses to colder trails on the scents of strangers.
-Later training can be designed to teach particular lessons: crossing trails with false scents, having the runner start out with a companion, who leaves him somewhere along the trail, laying a trail on ground frequented by wild animals.
+Later training can be designed to teach particular lessons: crossing trails with false scents, having the runner start out with a companion, who leaves the runner somewhere along the trail, laying a trail on ground frequented by wild animals.
 This will teach the hound not to change on to other humans, or riot on animal scents (known as 'staying clean' [US], or 'freedom from change' [UK]).
-It also needs to work over a variety of ground and learn to cope with distractions of many kinds, as well as being introduced to 'negative trails': given a scent article which has not been handled by anyone in the area, so that it will learn to indicate to a handler that the required scent is not there.
-If it is becoming discouraged it can revert to simpler tasks to recover enthusiasm.
+The hound also needs to work over a variety of ground and learn to cope with distractions of many kinds, as well as being introduced to 'negative trails': given a scent article which has not been handled by anyone in the area, so that the hound will learn to indicate to a handler that the required scent is not there.
+If the hound is becoming discouraged they can revert to simpler tasks to recover enthusiasm.